vanhoangkha/Networking-fundamentals/Day21_Spanning_Tree_Protocol_Part1.md

-# 20. SPANNING TREE PROTOCOL (STP) : PART 1
+# 20. Spanning Tree Giao thức (STP) : PART 1

 REDUNDANCY IN NETWORKS

-- Essential in network design
+- Essential in Mạng design
 - Modern networks are expected to run 24/7/265; even a short downtime can be disastrous for business.
-- If one network component fails, you must ensure that other components will take over with little or no downtime.
+- If one Mạng component fails, you must ensure that other components will take over with little or no downtime.
-- As much as possible, you must implement REDUNDANCY at every possible point in the network
+- As much as possible, you must implement REDUNDANCY at every possible point in the Mạng

-AN EXAMPLE OF A POORLY DESIGNED NETWORK
+AN EXAMPLE OF A POORLY DESIGNED Mạng

 ![image](https://github.com/psaumur/CCNA/assets/106411237/b3b76af5-11e6-495b-8c40-40eb5800704b)

 NOTE the many single-point failures that could occur (single connections)

-A BETTER NETWORK DESIGN
+A BETTER Mạng DESIGN

 ![image](https://github.com/psaumur/CCNA/assets/106411237/01c20d92-2cf6-4d1f-a193-ded7753aeb38)

 UNFORTUNATELY :

-- Most PCS only have a single network interface card (NIC), so they can only be plugged into a single SWITCH.
+- Most PCS only have a single Mạng Giao diện card (NIC), so they can only be plugged into a single Switch.
 However, important SERVERS typically have multiple NICs, so they can be plugged into multiple SWITCHES for redundancy!

 So HOW can all this redundancy be a BAD thing?

-BROADCAST STORMS
+Broadcast STORMS

 ![image](https://github.com/psaumur/CCNA/assets/106411237/a0bf91be-a463-45df-bfc5-df471d0544b5)